yo-alan/symfony1-boilerplate/README.md

 ## Instructions:

 - Clone this repo or download this package
-- make a copy of `bash/data.txt.dist` named `data.txt` on the same directory
-- modify `data.txt` to fit your needs
+- if you need to, make a copy of `bash/data.txt.dist` named `data.txt` on the same directory, and modify it to fit your needs.

 then just run: